GeyserMC/Geyser/README.md

 [![HitCount](http://hits.dwyl.io/Geyser/GeyserMC.svg)](http://hits.dwyl.io/Geyser/GeyserMC)

 ## Don't post bug reports in the Geyser discord or the Geyser repo.
 Use this at your own risk
-### If you want block entities support, then use the Legacy branch, although there won't be major updates on that branch.
+### If you want block entities support, then use the Legacy branch, although there won't be any major updates on that branch.

 ## What is Geyser?
 Geyser is a proxy, bridging the gap between Minecraft: Bedrock Edition and Minecraft: Java Edition servers.